serengil/deepface/README.md

 Also, if you use deepface in your GitHub projects, please add `deepface` in the `requirements.txt`.

+## Limitations and Ethical Considerations

+Face recognition technology, including DeepFace, carries significant ethical implications that users and developers should carefully consider:

+- **Demographic Bias**: Face recognition models may exhibit differential accuracy across demographic groups, including but not limited to race, gender, and age.
+This can lead to unfair or discriminatory outcomes, particularly in high-stakes applications such as law enforcement or hiring.
+Users should evaluate model performance across diverse populations before deployment.

+- **Privacy Concerns**: The collection, storage, and processing of facial biometric data raise serious privacy issues.
+Unauthorized surveillance, tracking, or identification of individuals without consent is unethical and may be illegal in many jurisdictions.
+Always obtain informed consent and comply with applicable privacy regulations (e.g., GDPR, BIPA).

+- **Misuse Potential**: This library can be misused for invasive surveillance, harassment, stalking, or other harmful purposes.
+Developers and users bear responsibility to ensure the technology is applied ethically and lawfully.

+- **Consent and Transparency**: Individuals whose facial data is being collected or analyzed should be informed and provide consent wherever possible.
+Transparency about how face recognition is used is essential for maintaining trust.

+- **Accuracy and False Positives**: No face recognition system is perfect.
+False positives (incorrectly matching two different individuals) and false negatives (failing to match the same individual) can have serious consequences.
+Results should always be reviewed by humans in critical decision-making contexts.

+- **Regulatory Compliance**: Users are responsible for ensuring their use of this technology complies with all applicable local, national, and international laws and regulations regarding biometric data processing and face recognition.

+We encourage all users to refer to the [NIST Face Recognition Vendor Test](https://www.nist.gov/programs-projects/face-recognition-vendor-test-frvt) and the [ACM Statement on Algorithmic Transparency and Accountability](https://www.acm.org/binaries/content/assets/public-policy/2017_usacm_statement_algorithms.pdf) for further guidance on responsible use.

 ## Licence

 DeepFace is licensed under the MIT License - see [`LICENSE`](https://github.com/serengil/deepface/blob/master/LICENSE) for more details.